Techboyjohnny-98/junranchen.github.io/content/publication/ITEC-SOH-CNN/index.md

 # paper-conference

 # Publication name and optional abbreviated publication name.
-publication: IIEEE Transportation Electrification Conference & Expo
+publication: IEEE Transportation Electrification Conference & Expo
 publication_short: ITEC

 abstract: Accurate state-of-health (SOH) estimation is critical for lithium-ion batteries’ safe and reliable operation.
 These batteries are widely used for commercial products, including smartphones, laptops, and electric vehicles.
 In this paper, we develop a convolutional neural network (CNN) based battery SOH estimation model trained to estimate SOH from constant current charge and discharge data.
 Aging data from four cells, each charged with a different fifteen-minute fast-charging current profile, is used to train and test the SOH estimation model.
 The model’s accuracy is demonstrated by training with data from one fast-charging aging case and tested using the other three cases, which age at a considerably different rate.
 The results show that the method is quite robust when the tested cells have more than 80% SOH, with error typically within ±2% and not exceeding ±3%.
 However, the proposed method has limitations when trying to predict battery health below 80% or when trying to predict battery health from curves with different C-rates.
 The datasets and the code for the algorithm in this paper are available to download.